 The pinto beans are soaked overnight, so plan to start the recipe the night before.
 Or follow the package directions for a quick soak.

-- 1 can (4 ounces) mild green chile peppers or a mixture of mild and jalapeno (diced)
+1 (4-ounce) can mild green chile peppers, or a mixture of mild and jalapeño, diced

-*Acidic ingredients like tomatoes, ketchup, molasses, wine, lemon juice, or vinegar sometimes prevent dry beans from becoming tender.
-Some believe salt toughens beans.
-If you have trouble with beans becoming tender, add these ingredients after the beans are tender.
+- Some believe acidic ingredients like tomatoes, ketchup, molasses, wine, lemon juice, or vinegar can prevent dry beans from becoming tender.
+And some say hardness of the water can have a negative impact.
+If you regularly have trouble with beans becoming tender, add acidic ingredients after the beans are tender.